How can The Cole Group identify and mitigate inefficiencies in the executive recruitment process?

 The most important element of the platform we built—which we called “Rolodex”—was the cohort analysis.
 The goal was to communicate to customers, “here’s how companies similar to yours have hired.”
 For example, you’re a FinTech company doing $50MM ARR looking for a CMO with a large budget and experience managing social and influencer campaigns.
 Based on the job spec, the cohort analysis tool would show us the distribution of candidates meeting X/Y criteria (e.g., 10 candidates meet 8/13 criteria.
-It would also help clients understand whether the hires were typically a more junior person from a larger company, a more senior person from a smaller company, etc.
+It would also help clients understand details about hires, like the distribution of more junior people coming from larger companies, or more senior from smaller companies.

 Research & Data

 The biggest challenge was getting the research and data right.